 The group is proud that our care homes and facilities form part of the communities around them, and we believe that being a part of those communities gives us a responsibility to help where we can.
+The group has increased its engagement with the community, and several activities take place which are beneficial to both our residents and the local community, such as the annual gardening competition and community tea parties.

-This can include raising funds for causes that local communities believe in, as well as supporting the wider community by raising funds for national charities.
+The group also raises funds for causes that local communities believe in, as well as supporting the wider community by raising funds for national charities.